 Further, a missing "input" are comprehensive mental health and substance use health workforce sector studies.
 We have little understanding of the number of mental health and substance use health professionals, or the proportion of workers from different professions, working across Canada.
-Funding is required (either through CIHI, or a Health Workforce Agency) for this ongoing analysis to understand the current workforce composition and to make an informed assessment of future needs and trends.
-Knowing the importance of this work, regrettably CIHI has decided to "pause" their collection of health workforce data.
-How is this helpful at a time when the federal government's 2023 10-year proposal provided \$505 million to CIHI (and Canada Health Infoway) and other data partners?
+One would expect that the recently created Health Workforce Canada will identify and undertake a comprehensive mental health and substance use health workforce sector analysis.